 iLearn Collaborative is fortunate to receive the support of Colorado Empowered Learning and other philanthropic donors who subsidize our most popular services.
-Contact us to be considered for complimentary services.
+Contact us today to get started today!

 1120 Washington Ave.

 Our coaching model is student-centered and non-evaluative, taking the focus off the teacher and emphasizing how students can be supported to increase overall academic achievement.
 Available both in-person and virtually, our delivery will be customized to meet the needs of your school and staff and can include the following:

 We provide your school and district leaders with strategies to support teachers as they participate in a teacher-focused professional development process.
 Our coaching is aligned to a Thought Partnership model that allows leaders to reflect on their needs and the needs of their staff and strategize ways to best support them in effective implementation.
 Based on your school’s needs, the coaching can be conducted in one-on-one sessions and/or in leadership team sessions.
 Some examples of areas of support include:

 iLearn Collaborative onsite and virtual workshops support your district and school goals and are tailored to your teachers’ specific learning needs.
 Participants will receive hands-on training in instructional best practices from expert learning facilitators.
 Ongoing training following our workshops is provided through iLC’s professional development courses and ongoing coaching.